Harmanbeer007/PdfViewPager/README.md

 Add this line in your *app/build.gradle*

-    implementation 'es.voghdev.pdfviewpager:library:1.1.2'
+   implementation 'com.github.Harmanbeer007:PdfViewPager:1.1.4'

-If you want to use the old `android.support` instead of `androidx`, add this dependency
+If you want to use the old `android.support` instead of `androidx`, add this original source dependency

     implementation 'es.voghdev.pdfviewpager:library:1.0.6'